hkk12369/backup-folder/README.md

 Arguments:
-  source         local folder to backup destination    gcs address where backup should be uploaded (must start with
-                 gs://) (eg. gs://my-bucket/my-folder/)
+  source         local folder to backup destination    gcs address where backup should be uploaded (must start with gs://) (eg. gs://my-bucket/my-folder/)

 Options:
   -V, --version  output the version number
-  -p, --print    only print files to be uploaded, do not actually upload
+  -p, --print    only print files to be uploaded, do not actually upload (default: false) -q, --quiet    quiet mode, don't print the files to be uploaded to stdout (default: false) -h, --help     display help for command
-                 (default: false)
-  -h, --help     display help for command
 ```